 Early eggplants were white, and egg-shaped, which predictably led to their modern name.
 They remarkably grow in all shapes and sizes; green, purple, orange, circular, or long and slender.
 The eggplants that we’re familiar with in the west possess a vibrant deep purple outer skin that’s both rich in nutrients and potent with antioxidants.

 Eggplants are rather high in fiber and low in calories, making them a worthwhile superfood in any balanced diet, with some studies suggesting that they can even help combat type 2 diabetes.
-However, all of this will be in vain if you’re only serving oily, greasy eggplant slices.
-We hope that, by learning how to fry eggplants with less oil, you can enjoy a more nutritious diet that helps you feel better in both your body and mind.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+However, all of this will be in vain if you only serve oily, greasy eggplant slices.
+We hope that, by learning how to fry eggplants with less oil, you can enjoy a more nutritious diet that helps you feel better in both your body and mind.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?